AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: Experiments

-Tab.~\ref{tab:sequential} summarizes the results of AMER and baseline methods on Beauty and Steam datasets.
-It is obvious that all baseline methods including the powerful BERT4Rec and NextItNet can not dominate both datasets, which empirically justifies that the best architecture is usually task-aware in sequential modeling.
-Owing to the effectiveness and robustness of AMER's search space and the tailored one-shot searching pipeline, AMER-1 (only performs step~1 sequential modeling) achieves state-of-the-art performance over all metrics under multiple runs.
-Moreover, the best found architectures present stable and prominent performance compared to the baseline methods with well-designed architecture engineering, indicating the strength of AMER as well as the capability of searching better models from stage~1 search space.
-The selected architectures can be found in Appendix~E.1.
+\textbf{Evaluation on Sequential Scenario}.
+Tab.~\ref{tab:sequential} summarizes the results on Beauty and Steam datasets.
+The hand-crafted methods, including the strongest baselines BERT4Rec and NextItNet, can not dominate both datasets, which empirically justifies that the best architecture is usually task-aware.
+In contrast, AMEIR consistently achieves better accuracy compared to the baselines with well-designed architectures, indicating the strength of AMEIR and the capability of searching better models from the search subspace of building blocks.